undergrad-partner-school

 Main Student Body

 The school reported an out-of-state student body portion of 43.19% for that year.
-There was a total of 1,768 students pursuing undergraduate degrees, including 5 international students.
-The number of transfer students at this school was 101.
+There was a total of 1,768 undergrad students, including 5 international students.
+The school admitted a total of 101 transfer students.

 Student Population Gender Ratio